andyfischer/circa/docs/syntax.md

 Unary expressions
 -----------------

-There are three prefix operators:
+There are three unary prefix operators:

 <table>
 <tr>